A B\"uchi-Elgot-Trakhtenbrot theorem for automata with MSO graph storage: Conclusion

-The notion of an MSO-expressible graph relation seems to be new, and needs further investigation.
-The class of MSO-expressible graph relations seems to be quite large, and contains (string) relations such as $\{(\edgr(a^n),\edgr(a^{2^n}))\mid n\in\nat\}$, $\{(\edgr(a^n),\edgr(a^{kn}))\mid n,k\in\nat\}$, and their inverses.
-In fact, we have not been able to find an example of a (computable) graph relation that is not MSO-expressible.
-Nevertheless, we conjecture that the class of MSO-expressible graph relations is not closed under composition.
-Of course, it is even more difficult to find an example of a (finitely encoded) storage type that is \emph{not} isomorphic to an MSO graph storage type, i.e., that is not MSO-expressible (as defined in Section~\ref{sec:MSO-expres}).
-In the literature (e.g., \cite{engvog86,eng91c}), the \emph{equivalence} of storage types is defined in such a way that (1)~isomorphic storage types are equivalent, (2)~equivalent storage types are language equivalent, and (3)~the pushdown operator $\rP$ preserves equivalence.
+We have not been able to find an example of a (finitely encoded) storage type that is \emph{not} isomorphic to an MSO graph storage type, i.e., that is not MSO-expressible (as defined in Section~\ref{sec:MSO-expres}).\footnote{Of course we want such an example to be a storage type $S=(C,c_\init,\Theta,m)$ such that $C$ is a countable set and $m(\theta)$ is a partially computable binary relation for every $\theta\in\Theta$. } In the literature (e.g., \cite{engvog86,eng91c}), the \emph{equivalence} of storage types is defined in such a way that (1)~isomorphic storage types are equivalent, (2)~equivalent storage types are language equivalent, and (3)~the pushdown operator $\rP$ preserves equivalence.
 Suppose that we would redefine a storage type to be MSO-expressible if it is equivalent (rather than isomorphic) to an MSO graph storage type.
 Then Theorem~\ref{thm:main-string} can still be viewed as a BET-theorem for MSO-expressible storage types, and Theorem~\ref{thm:P} still holds.
 So now the even harder question is: are there examples of storage types that are \emph{not} equivalent to an MSO graph storage type?

+A similar question is whether there exist MSO graph storage types (or even MSO-definable storage types, as defined in Section~\ref{sec:msogratra}) that are not automatic-representable (as defined in Section~\ref{sec:auto}).